 Produced from automobile fragmentizers.
 Material to contain about 55% zinc-bearing scrap.
-Other nonferrous metals such as aluminum, stainless steel, red metal, etc., to be about 40%.
+Other nonferrous metals such as aluminum, stainless steel, brass/copper/copper alloys, etc., to be about 40%.
 Insulated copper wire about 1%.
 Trash, dirt, glass, rubber, oil, iron, not to exceed 5%.
 Any variations to be sold by special arrangement between buyer and seller.